-Small Spinning Ball imagery (gravity transcript).
+Small Spinning Ball-imagery.

-The Small Spinning Ball episode of S7 with gesture categories:
+The Small Spinning Ball episode of S7 with gestures included:

-49 S7: "Well, in reference to rotation and gravitational force, I think of them as being two opposite forces because if you stand on- let's just [G-S] imagine a ball floating in space you tape your feet to.
-And you start spinning the ball around, you're gonna [G-F] feel like you're gonna be [G-F] thrown off.
-But if it's a small ball, then the attraction between you and that little small mass is negligible so that you're just gonna [G-F] feel the forces being spun around in a centrifugal force."
+49 S7: "Well, in reference to rotation and gravitational force, I think of them as being two opposite forces because if you stand on-let's just imagine a ball floating in space you tape your feet to.
+And you start spinning the ball around, you're gonna [broad gesturing, mostly off camera] feel like you're gonna be [pulls right arm and hand back towards his body] thrown off.
+But if it's a small ball, then the attraction between you and that little small mass is negligible so that you're just gonna [right index finger rapidly inscribes a horizontal circle in the air just in front of his face] feel the forces being spun around in a centrifugal force."